freezy/dmd-extensions/LibDmd/Output/Virtual/AlphaNumeric/README.md

 ## Display Position

-When you resize and move the displays around, their position are automatically saved to `DmdDevice.ini` so the next time the game starts they are correctly positioned.
+When you resize or move the displays around, their position are automatically saved to `DmdDevice.ini` so the next time the game starts they are correctly positioned.
 A configuration looks like that: